Why Image Alt Text is Important for SEO

 The alt text does not have to be long, but it does need to be detailed and descriptive to benefit the user as much as possible.

 When you upload an image make it a habit to set an alt tag.
 Adding alt text to your images is very important to ensure your website is search engine optimised.
-If you know that you have not been setting alt tags for your images then you should set the time aside to go through them and add relevant, descriptive alt text.
+If you know that you have not been setting alt tags for your images then you should set the time aside to go through them and add relevant, descriptive alt text throughout your website.

 If you would like more information about adding alt text to your images, then please feel free to contact the Innovation Visual team who will be happy to help.